 Leaf peeping in Humber Valley, Newfoundland

 “Leaf peeping” is a major recreational—and economic—activity in Canada, ringing especially true in Newfoundland’s Humber Valley.
 For a region that thrives on paper and pulp exports, trees are certainly hot commodities, but they aren’t just a source of livelihood.
 Every autumn, the tree-covered Long Range Mountains, part of the Appalachians, burst into every shade of citrus imaginable, drawing admirers from far and wide.
 If golf is your sport, enjoy this display of fall colours at River Course, named Canada’s Best New International Course by Golf magazine when it launched in 2007.

-Watch the leaves change in the Bay of Fundy, NB
+Watch the leaves change in Banff, Alberta

 Hike or stroll through this natural amusement park of open roads, campgrounds and high tides spanning all the way from the tip of Maine to the edge of Nova Scotia.
 But you won’t need to paint the town red; Mother Nature does that for you when the leaves are brightest mid-September.
 Don’t forget to pack binoculars to get a closer look at all 360 species of birds perched in the Bay’s fern and cedar trees.